sailscastshq/docs.sailscasts.com/docs/captain-vane/basic-usage.md

 ---
 title: Basic Usage
+description: Use captain-vane to generate test data
 editLink: true
 ---

 # {{ $frontmatter.title }}

-Basic usage of captain-vane is to generate a factory file and use the vane helper provided by captain vane to create records using the generated factory and model definition
+Basic usage of captain-vane is to generate a factory file and use the `vane`` helper provided by `captain-vane`` to create records using the generated factory and model definition.

 Let's say you have a user model in your Sails application with the following definition: